vip-workshop/vip-workshop.github.io/index.md

 # What is VIP?

 The Violence, Instability, and Peace (VIP) Workshop is a virtual forum for scholars studying conflict, protest, crime, peace, and related topics to receive feedback on research-in-progress, including working papers and well-developed pre-analysis plans.
-The workshop is open to scholars from political science and related disciplines (e.g., sociology, economics, psychology), and from across subfields.
+The workshop is open to scholars from political science and related disciplines (e.g., sociology, economics, psychology, communication), and from across subfields.

 ## Fall 2022